Kamiar Mohaddes

 My research interests include climate change, economics of the Middle East, energy economics and applied macroeconomics.

-I have worked extensively on issues related to climate change and sustainability with both the public and the private sector and I’m also the Co-Founder and Director of the King’s Entrepreneurship Lab at King’s College.
+I have worked extensively on issues related to climate change and sustainability with both the public and the private sector and I’m also the Co-Founder and Director of the King’s Entrepreneurship Lab at King’s College, and Co-Director of the University of Cambridge climaTRACES Lab.

 Professional experience